 Billing Process for Tuition

-You will receive your billing statement for tuition, fees and other incurred charges electronically several weeks prior to the start of each semester.
+You will receive your billing statement for tuition, fees, and other incurred charges electronically several weeks prior to the start of each semester.
 Typically the billing due date is the first day of class.
 When a new statement is posted on Willamette University's electronic billing and payment system, an e-mail alerting you of the new statement will be sent to your Willamette e-mail address.
-Additional information regarding the billing process and access to your electronic statement can be found at Willamette’s Billing and Payment FAQ web page at: http://willamette.edu/offices/studentaccounts/info_bill/index.html
+Additional information regarding the billing process and access to your electronic statement can be found at Willamette’s Billing and Payment FAQ web page at: https://willamette.edu/offices/studentaccounts/info-bill/index.html.

 Students who will have their tuition paid by their employer should contact Kirk Rutledge, the Director of Student Accounts, at either (503) 370-6120, or firstname.lastname@example.org.
 Please note that it is the student's responsibility to procure payment from their employer.